MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## MIN([value1],[value2])

-returns the minimum of the given values (value1 and value2)
+Returns the minimum of the given values (value1 and value2).

 **Parameters:**